 Inhibitors Of Activity

 – nordihydroguaiaretic acid (NDGA), caffeic acid and propyl gallate.
 To a lesser extent ferulic acid, benzoic acid, catechin, quercetin.
-Kaempferol was the weakest of a series (Szymanowska et al., 2009).
+Kaempferol was the weakest inhibitor of this aforementioned series (Szymanowska et al., 2009).
+Sulphites and sulphur dioxide are powerful antioxidants which reduce the formation of peroxides and hydroperoxides.
+In this regard, the very effect of bleaching helps to minimise LOX activity.

 Lipoxygenase is generally inactivated at temperatures above 60 C and any treatments that have succeeded in this have usually extended the quality and shelf-life of food (Anthon and Barrett, 2003).
 In their studies on tomato LOX inactivation, they found the enzyme didn’t obey first order kinetics.
 They were able to fit their data on the basis that three isoenzymes existed.Unfortunately, extended heating also encourages non-enzymic browning reactions too.